ivamluz/spring-kafka-schema-registry-ssl/README.md

 It is intended that the application use a certificate to expose the api and use a second certificate to communicate with the Schema Registry.

-These multi-certificate feature has already been identified, you can see the discussion of the problem [here] (https://github.com/confluentinc/schema-registry/pull/957), as this problem extends from last year without approval, I created the solution presented here.
+These multi-certificate feature has already been identified, you can see the discussion of the problem [here](https://github.com/confluentinc/schema-registry/pull/957), as this problem extends from last year without approval, I created the solution presented here.

 * [Registering Schemas](documentation/register-schemas.md)
 * [Consuming API](documentation/consume-api.md)